L3nn0x/Anbaz/README.md

 The linker that links and produces an executable (TODO).

 # How to use
-Right now the project relies on `nasm` and `ld` to assemble and link on macos. to compile, run `> ./compile.sh <file>` which will create a `build/` directory with all the generated artifacts (assembly file, object file and resulting binary).
+Right now the project relies on `as` and `ld` to assemble and link on macos. to compile, run `> ./compile.sh <file>` which will create a `build/` directory with all the generated artifacts (assembly file, object file and resulting binary).